All Episodes

 I believe that.

-Some of these people on the left that think we're destroying the planet, they don't believe in God, so or the idea of intelligent design.
+Some of these people on the left that think we're destroying the planet, they don't believe in God.

-You can't say God's will say intelligent design.
+You can't say God.

 God is so intelligent.

-And then it raises the question well, when did life begin?
+And then it raises the question, well, when did life begin?

 When did time begin?